bamason2/ttp451-module/docs/coursework/Coursework_2.md

 #### Technical (65%)

 The facts stated are correct and relevant.
 Correct statements are made about the technology and methodology proposed.
-The experimental strategy presented considers, as stated in the brief above;
+The experimental strategy presented considers the points outlined above.

-- Management of valve timing.
-- Control of boost pressure.
-- Temperature management with the VVA and turbocharger systems working together.
-- Management of LNT regeneration conditions.

 The proposed strategy draws on evidence presented within the report and by way of reference to other sources of information that are appropriately cited.
-A minimum of three external sources of information (excluding course notes/slides) are included.
+A minimum of five external sources of information (excluding course notes/slides) are included.
 The sources are used in a meaningful way in the report i.e. to support the decisions made and/or provide a background/further information on the topics discussed.

 #### Report / Writing style (20%)